 History and Environmental Fair

-The annual event aims to teach students grades four through six how Kansans have been "living green" for generations.
+The annual event teaches students grades four through six how Kansans have been "living green" for generations.
 This event began as a way to highlight our wonderful nature trail.
 It has evolved into a celebration of our state's natural resources and an exploration into exciting new opportunities for using them.

 Living "green" has become quite popular in today's world.
 It is a lifestyle defined by the three Rs: reduce, reuse, and recycle.
 These three Rs aim to reduce the amount of waste and, at the same time, get the most benefit from the things we use.
 By living green, people help to improve the environment and protect our resources for future Kansans.